riebling/acai/submitter.HOWTO.md

  Yes, Martha, we do need Java.
 AND Maven.
 And the big reveal is that there are more components to be run in a specific order.
 But first, to explain what was misunderstood about the compiled obfuscated shell script: This is something given to students.
 So they can't reverse engineer it.

  Now the components, and the order:

+ 0. Develop the Project and Tasks using TPZ web interface.
+Important: question IDs & types must match what's in Grader & Submitter later on!
  1. Develop a Grader (component) in `grader/`
  1a.
 Run `mvn package` in `grader/` to create `target/java_grader.jar`
  2. Run an Uploader (component) to upload the Grader to TPZ.
 Currently there's little feedback or means to verify the grader is there, visible, on TPZ, but we're told this is coming.